FREQUENTLY ASKED QUESTIONS

 - Why does my final oral examination committee have to include an outside committee member?
 Who qualifies as an outside member?

-An outside committee member is required to both ensure fairness and due process for the student in the examination and to ensure that the student is examined across the breadth of knowledge represented by his or her field of study.
+An outside committee member is required to both ensure fairness and due process for the student in the examination and to ensure that the student is examined across the breadth of knowledge represented by their field of study.
 An outside member is typically from a different graduate program than the student’s major field; however see question #6..

 - Can a faculty member representing a formal track within a graduate program that is different from the student’s track satisfy the requirement that one committee member represent a field outside of the student’s major field?